lcdonaldson/js-css_variables/README.md

 This is also a good general repo for evolving css (no preprocessor) features to try out as they come along like custom properties.

-In particular some react native examples and how easy the process of making variables to run natively on a device.
+In particular some react native examples and how easy the process of making variables run natively on a mobile device.